Amy Robsart: Life

 Amy Robsart was born in Norfolk, the heiress of a substantial gentleman-farmer and grazier, Sir John Robsart of Syderstone, and his wife, Elizabeth Scott.
 Amy Robsart grew up at her mother's house, Stanfield Hall (near Wymondham), and, like her future husband, in a firmly Protestant household.
 She received a good education and wrote in a fine hand.
 Three days before her 18th birthday she married Robert Dudley, a younger son of John Dudley, Earl of Warwick.
 Amy and Robert, who were of the same age, probably first met about ten months before their wedding.
 The wedding contract of May 1550 specified that Amy would inherit her father's estate only after both her parents' death, and after the marriage the young couple depended heavily on both their fathers' gifts, especially Robert's.
 It was most probably a love-match, a "carnal marriage", as the wedding guest William Cecil later commented disapprovingly.
 The marriage was celebrated on 4 June 1550 at the royal palace of Sheen, with Edward VI in attendance.

 The Earl of Warwick and future Duke of Northumberland was the most powerful man in England, leading the government of the young King Edward VI.
 The match, though by no means a prize, was acceptable to him as it strengthened his influence in Norfolk.
 The young couple dwelt mostly at court or with Amy's parents-in-law at Ely House; in the first half of 1553 they lived at Somerset House, Robert Dudley being keeper of this great Renaissance palace.
-In May 1553 Lady Jane Grey became Amy Dudley's sister-in-law, and after her rule of a fortnight as England's queen, Robert Dudley was sentenced to death and imprisoned in the Tower of London.
+In May 1553 Lady Jane Grey became Amy Dudley's sister-in-law, and after her rule of nine days as England's queen, Robert Dudley was sentenced to death and imprisoned in the Tower of London.
 He remained there from July 1553 until October 1554; from September 1553 Amy was allowed to visit "and there to tarry with" him at the Tower's Lieutenant's pleasure.

 After his release Robert Dudley was short of money and he and Amy were helped out financially by their families.
 Their lifestyle had to remain modest, though, and Lord Robert (as he was known) was heaping up considerable debts.
 Sir John Robsart died in 1554; his wife followed him to the grave in the spring of 1557, which meant that the Dudleys could inherit the Robsart estate with the Queen's permission.
-Lady Amy's ancestral manor house of Syderstone had been uninhabitable for many decades, her childhood home of Stanfield had been left to her mother for life by her first husband, but on her mother’s death had reverted to Amy Robsart’s half-brother John Appleyard, and the couple were now living in Throcking, Hertfordshire, at the house of William Hyde, when not in London.
+Lady Amy's ancestral manor house of Syderstone had been uninhabitable for many decades, her childhood home of Stanfield had been left to her mother for life by her first husband, but on her mother's death had reverted to Amy Robsart's half-brother John Appleyard, and the couple were now living in Throcking, Hertfordshire, at the house of William Hyde, when not in London.
 In August 1557, Robert Dudley went to fight for Philip II of Spain (who was then Mary I's husband) at the Battle of St. Quentin in France.